Azure/mlops-v2/documentation/deployguides/deployguide_gha.md

 - The [Terraform extension for Azure DevOps](https://marketplace.visualstudio.com/items?itemName=ms-devlabs.custom-terraform-tasks) if you are using Azure DevOps + Terraform to spin up infrastructure
 - Azure service principals to access / create Azure resources from Azure DevOps or Github Actions (or the ability to create them)
 - Git bash, [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) or another shell script runner on your local machine
+-  When using WSL,
+   -  make sure to completely work in the context of the unix env (cloning of the repo, defining the file paths,...).
+You can then connect to this environment with VSCode (if that is your editor) if you install the ["Remote - SSH"](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ssh) extension
+   - dos2unix: `sudo apt-get install dos2unix`
+   - set up GitHub cli (mentioned above) (or via `sudo apt-get install gh`)
+    - Login to GitHub: `gh auth login`
+    - Config Git locally: `git config --global user.email "you@example.com"` and `git config --global user.name "Your Name"`
+    -
 >**Note:**
 >
 >**Git version 2.27 or newer is required.
 See [these instructions](https://github.com/cli/cli/blob/trunk/docs/install_linux.md#debian-ubuntu-linux-raspberry-pi-os-apt) to upgrade.**

 ## Configure The GitHub Environment